alexalexyang/cvme/README.md

+# Setup

+There are three parts to setting up this project.
+The first is required and the other two are just to allow for POST requests to the GitHub API.
+Skip the other two if you don't need to change user GitHub bios.

+## Required setup

-# Environment variables
+### Environment variables

+Set up these environment variables:

 - REACT_APP_GITHUB_ACCESS_TOKEN: Get your access token from GitHub [here](https://github.com/settings/tokens).

-- REACT_APP_GITHUB_APP_CLIENT_ID: Get it from your OAuth app in GitHub developer settings after setting it up.
+- REACT_APP_GITHUB_APP_CLIENT_ID: Only required for POST requests.
+Get it from your OAuth app in GitHub developer settings after setting it up.

-- REACT_APP_REDIRECT_URL: Must be the same redirect URL as set in your OAuth app in GitHub [developer settings](https://github.com/settings/developers).
+- REACT_APP_REDIRECT_URL: Only required for POST requests.
+Must be the same redirect URL as set in your OAuth app in GitHub [developer settings](https://github.com/settings/developers).

-- REACT_APP_NODE_ENV: optional.
+### Deploy

+Deploy it.

+## Required for POST requests

+### Set up OAuth app in GitHub

+Create and OAuth app in GitHub [developer settings](https://github.com/settings/developers).

+Set the "Authorization callback URL" to the app's top level URL.
+You'll need this same URL for the REACT_APP_REDIRECT_URL environment variable later.

+Note the client ID and secret for the next step.

+### Set up Gatekeeper

+Ideally, we shouldn't communicate OAuth credentials over a browser.
+But we also don't want to set up our own back end to do that.
+For a quick solution, deploy Gatekeeper to Heroku with this [convenient button](https://github.com/prose/gatekeeper#deploy-on-heroku).
+You'll have to fill in your GitHub OAuth app client ID and secret (from above).

 # Insecure connection error

-If you serve this over https, you might encounter a security error about your insecure websocket connection.
+If you serve this over https in development, you might encounter a security error about your insecure websocket connection.
 If so, open up node_modules/react-dev-utils/webpackHotDevClient.js and go to:

 ```
 // Connect to WebpackDevServer via a socket.